d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 * `tags`

 Search is performed using a combination of given tag `keys`.
-The combination of same values are mapped togther and historization is applied on the results.
+The combination of same values are mapped together and historization is applied on the results.

 Note that order of the tag keys is preserved during the evaluation.